 I work with adults throughout Vermont via telehealth — in Burlington, Montpelier, Stowe, Woodstock, Brattleboro, Shelburne, and beyond.
 Prospective clients are welcome to reach out at verdantcounseling@hushmail.com or to request a complimentary 15-minute consultation through this site.

-Jonathan Walsh, LMHC, LCMHC, LPC is a licensed therapist providing narrative therapy and other approaches via telehealth in Vermont and several other states.
+Jonathan Walsh, LMHC, LCMHC, LPC is a licensed therapist offering therapy via telehealth in Vermont and several other states.
+He is a member of the New England Center for Existential Therapy and has completed core training at the Institute for Existential-Psychoanalytic Therapy.
+Learn more about Jonathan.